ghc/ghc/docs/users_guide/profiling.rst

     The profile tree itself

-Each entry in ``cost_centres`` is an object describing a cost-centre of the program having the following properies,
+Each entry in ``cost_centres`` is an object describing a cost-centre of the program having the following properties,

 ``id`` (integral number)
     A unique identifier used to refer to the cost-centre